 'Turtle has managed to massage the modern curiosity of celebrity, scandal, rogues and nostalgia into .... something utterly unique in the online world: it makes history, and genealogy, cool.
 He is a walking encyclopedia of the kind of information that gets people curious.
 His stories are bait for anyone keen on Ireland as somewhere to visit.'

 'Turtle's ability to transform what can sometimes be considered quite ‘dry’ material into engaging and informative content was amazing and without a doubt made our exhibition a success...
 His work is always a joy to read.'

 Marketing & Communications

-Turtle provided the historical content for ‘Reflections: The Lasting Legacy of Our Waterways', an exhibition hosted by Waterways Ireland at the 2018 World Canals Conference in Athlone.
-He also supplied the information for a 2019 exhibition on a remarkable diving suits now on show at Waterways Ireland in Scarriff, County Clare in 2019, and the history of the Lough Allen Canal for an online exhibition in 2021.
+We provided the historical content for ‘Reflections: The Lasting Legacy of Our Waterways', an exhibition hosted by Waterways Ireland at the 2018 World Canals Conference in Athlone.
+We also supplied the information for a 2019 exhibition on a remarkable diving suits now on show at Waterways Ireland in Scarriff, County Clare in 2019, and the history of the Lough Allen Canal for an online exhibition in 2021.